govpf/pipeline-trigger/README.md

 Pipelines with manual stages are taken as `allow_failure = true` by default in Gitlab.
 When triggered by pipeline-trigger, these pipelines will be read as passed but will not play their action and therefore the progress of the remote pipeline will stop at the manual stage.

 By passing the flag `--on-manual play`, remote pipelines' actions will be played by pipeline-trigger.
 Please note that this flag will apply to all manual stages.

-You cannot play only certain manual stages at this time.
+By passing the flag `--jobs <comma-separated-job-names>` certain manual jobs will play in downstream pipeline, e.g. `--jobs build_1,build_2`.
+NB: jobs will all start at once.

 If the manual pipeline is configured as `allow_failure = false` but you want to treat it as passed when triggering it without playing the action, use the flag `--on-manual pass`.